nayeonkim93/PRS_tutorial_PENN/tutorial.md

 --score result/prscs_chr1-22.txt 2 4 6 \
 --out result/score
 ```
-#### NOTE: Since are using relative paths in the commands (except for Step 4), please make sure to run all commands from within the 3_PRS directory.
+#### NOTE: Since are using relative paths in the commands (except for Step 4), please make sure to run all commands from within the PRS directory.
 Alternatively, you can modify the commands to use absolute paths if you’re running them from a different location.